Zendro-dev/Zendro-dev.github.io/api_graphql.md

 ```
 #### Order argument
 The order argument type also depends on the data model name.
 With our data model `Record` the order argument will be called `orderRecordInput` and it is an object  which contains the name of the attribute to sort and the order that will be used, order can be ascendent `ASC` or descendant `DESC`.
-When retrieving a set of records the user pass an array or order arguments, one for each attribute that will be sorted.
+When retrieving a set of records the user passes an array or order arguments, one for each attribute that will be sorted.
 Although the order argument type depends on the data model name, the argument name will be always the same, _order_.

 EXAMPLE: Let's say we want to sort all records alphabetically by the name column.
 The proper query to perform this action would be: